Oluwasunmibola/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdireletion: The command in this file is to delete a directory in a directory.

 10-back: The command in this file is to change the working directory to the previous one.

+11-lists: The command in this file list all files in the current directory, parent directory and boot directory all in long format.
+Including the hidden files.